Octopus1348/gnome-44-keyboard-backlight-menu/README.md

 </table>

 This extension adds a third slider below the sound and brightness sliders in the system menu to control the keyboard backlight.
+## Installation
+1. Download the repository
+2. Move the repository folder to ~/.local/share/gnome-shell/extensions/
+3. Rename the folder to keyboard-backlight-menu@ophir.dev
+4. Enable the extension (if it isn't already)
 ## Changelog

 ### v5.1